Appliqué Made Easy

 I created an On-Demand Innovative Appliqué class to offer you a hands-on experience.

-For two hours I cover time-saving techniques that result in precise results without hours or years of practice.
+I cover time-saving techniques for two hours that result in precise results without hours or years of practice.

-Visit my blog which is published when I have time-saving tips to share.
+Visit my blog, which is published when I have time-saving tips to share.

 Thank you,